ebaraza10/sample_blockchain/README.md

 <b>About:</b><br>
-A simple NodeJS based encryption based blockchain with the abilities to create new blocks and transactions.
+A simple encryption based blockchain with the abilities to create new blocks and transactions.
 Miners can add confirm/add new blocks to the blockchain.
+Developed in NodeJS.

 Highlight of main packages:
 nodeman: application server/for running the application